Essential AePS Compliance Guidelines: A Quick Guide for Banking Correspondents

 Preventing Fraud Effectively

-Fraud is a constant threat in the financial world, and AePS is no exception.
-As a BC, you are on the front lines of preventing it.
-You need to be vigilant and aware of common fraud tactics.
-This includes being wary of people trying to impersonate others, or those trying to trick customers into giving away their details.
+Fraud is a constant threat in the financial world, and AePS transactions are no exception.
+As a BC, you are on the front lines of fraud prevention.
+You must be vigilant and aware of common fraud tactics.
+This includes vigilance against individuals attempting impersonation or deceiving customers into divulging sensitive details.

 Educate your customers about common scams.
-For example, tell them never to share their Aadhaar number or biometric data with unknown callers or suspicious websites.
-If something feels off during a transaction, trust your instincts.
+For example, tell them to always avoid sharing their Aadhaar number or biometric data with unknown callers or suspicious websites.
+If something feels off during a transaction, trust your professional judgment.
 Always verify the customer’s identity carefully and ensure they understand what they are authorising.
-Your role in preventing fraud protects not only the customer but also the integrity of the entire AePS system.
+Your role in combating fraud protects not only the customer but also the integrity of the entire AePS system.

-- Verify Identity: Double-check the customer’s identity against their Aadhaar details for every transaction, especially large ones.
+• Verify Identity: Thoroughly verify the customer’s identity against their Aadhaar details for every transaction, especially high-value ones.

 Your Responsibilities As A Banking Correspondent